Streamlining Legal Workflows with AI-Powered Document Processing

 Deutsche Bank collaborated with WorkFusion to automate the processing of large volumes of unstructured documents.
 WorkFusion's platform integrates OCR and IDP capabilities, enabling the bank to digitize documents, extract relevant information, and record data efficiently.
 This automation has significantly reduced manual processing time and costs, allowing employees to focus on higher-value tasks.
 The implementation has also enhanced the bank's ability to monitor compliance by accurately analyzing and processing various documents.

-4. Litigation Document Review
+4. Litigation Document Review and Discovery

 In modern litigation, especially in high-stakes or large-scale cases, legal teams may be required to sift through thousands or even millions of documents during the discovery phase.
 These include emails, contracts, handwritten notes, memos, scanned exhibits, and other unstructured data.
 OCR plays a vital role in converting non-digital or poorly digitized documents into machine-readable formats, allowing them to be searched and analyzed efficiently.
 Building upon this, IDP systems use AI to classify document types, extract relevant facts (such as parties, dates, and jurisdictions), and flag privileged or sensitive content.